MrYossu/TelerikGridWithDapper/README.md

 In the meantime, I know of the following issues...

 - The code here was written with SQL Server in mind.
 I haven't checked it against any other database.
 Whilst most of the SQL it produces should be fairly vanilla, I think the SQL used for paging may be specific to SQL Server.
 If you want to use this code with other databases, you'd need to check if `offset (@Skip) rows fetch next (@PageSize) rows only` will work.
 If not, you'll need to modify the SQL
-- Optimisation freaks may note that the SQL generated starts with `select * from`, and get upset that this is inefficent.
+- Optimisation freaks may note that the SQL generated starts with `select * from`, and get upset that this is inefficient.
 Whilst using the wildcard is marginally slower than specifying the columns to be selected, my testing showed it to be so close that it wasn't worth complicating the method with an extra parameter to specify the columns.
 If this bothers you, or you hit a situation where this micro-optimisation does make a difference, feel free to copy the code and add the parameter.